Skip to Main Content

 Find, create and evaluate OER materials, available to legally and freely copy, such as ebooks, images, audio, video and software.
 Understand copyright and Creative Commons (CC) licences.

-Copyright for MOOCs and other open educational resources
+Copyright and open educational resources

 Copyright protects the right of creators of works to determine how their works can be used.